 Another great location-based app that pulls eBird sightings.
-This one has the added bonus of listing historical data for a specific hotspot, so you can see what species have been seen at a hotspot before, and anticipate when birds are going to be at their peak.

-I recommend getting the paid version (monthly subscription), as species are limited on the free version.
+This one has the added bonus of listing historical data for a specific hotspot, so you can see what species have been seen there before, and anticipate when birds are going to be at their peak.
+I recommend getting the paid version, as species are limited on the free